LELEC210X/LELEC210X/INSTALL.md

 This is going to be, by far, the most performant solution, but will also require much more disk space.
 This solution is recommended for people that might want to use Linux later-on, and have at least 60 Go of free memory.

+### Install on VirtualBox

+You can get Ubuntu running with a virtual machine (VM) using VirtualBox.
+As you will have to run a complete Linux image from your Windows system, this solution has a **significant overhead** in terms of processing capability and also in terms of accessibility.
+Indeed, you will work in desktop entirely contained in a window which might be impractical.

 ## Installation steps